mura94/mura94.github.io/_posts/2021-08-22-awesome-tools-software-and-people.md

 ## Blender

-Tutorials, resources, guides, useful add-ons, and helpful online accounts to follow for using Blender more efficiently.
+Tutorials, resources, guides, useful add-ons, and helpful online accounts to follow for using Blender more efficiently and effectively.

 ### Tutorials